 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Always check return codes on OS, library provided or language thread activation routines.
+Always check return codes on operating system command, library provided or language thread activation mechanisms.

 Handle errors and exceptions that occur on activation.

 Create explicit synchronization protocols, to ensure that all activations have occurred before beginning the parallel algorithm, if not provided by the language or by the threading subsystem.